 In the words of sexy hotness, Matthew McConaughey, “alright alright alright”.

-I live in Canada, the province of Ontario – I live in a community in South Western Ontario called the Region of Waterloo – which is comprised of cities of Kitchener, Waterloo and Cambridge and the townships of North Dumfries, Wellesley, Wilmot and Woolwich.
+I live in Canada, the province of Ontario – I live in a community in South Western Ontario called the Region of Waterloo – which is comprised of the cities of Kitchener, Waterloo and Cambridge and the townships of North Dumfries, Wellesley, Wilmot and Woolwich.
 Region of Waterloo Public Health has reported another 26 cases of COVID-19 in the region, bringing the total to 58.

 I’m currently held up at my youngest daughter’s house while I wait for coronavirus to become a thing of the past.
 I was supposed to leave on my year long epic adventure all over South East Asia last Wednesday.
 Not gonna lie, I was crushed.
 I spent the better part of 12 months prepping, planning, plotting and organizing.
-I had plans to travel to 12-13 different countries in 12 months — Vietnam – Phu Quoc and climbing Mount Bà Đen, Cambodia, Laos, the Philippines, Malaysia, Indonesia – climbing Mount Bromo volcano (in Java) and relaxing with both of my kids in Bali.
-I was going to spend the month of July in Japan and had plans to attend the Summer Olympics with my friends Linda and Mark (and their kids) – I was going to climb Mount Fuji – the Olympics have now been postponed.
+I had plans to travel to 12-14 different countries in 12 months — Vietnam – Phu Quoc and climbing Mount Bà Đen, Cambodia, Laos, the Philippines, Malaysia, Indonesia – climbing Mount Bromo volcano (in Java) and relaxing with both of my kids in Bali.
+I was going to spend the month of July in Japan and had plans to attend the Summer Olympics with my friends Linda and Mark (and their kids) – I was going to climb Mount Fuji.
 Northern Thailand was on my list prior to heading over the New Delhi and meeting up with my friend who is supposed to be flying over from Canada – we’re supposed to spend 4 days in New Delhi and then fly up to Nepal to climb Mount Everest Base Camp – from there I had more plans to spend time in India, head down to Sri Lanka and then I wasn’t quite sure.
 I am hoping that I’m still able to do the last part of my adventure.

 After I got complete with that, I decided that if this was happening and it is out of my control, I’m going to come out the other side ready to set my world on fire.
 I don’t have to sit here and mope.
 I can do all of the things that I’ve been wanting to do – here, now.
 My new favourite saying is a Buddhist saying, “Relax, everything is out of control”